-How to Build a Retaining Wall That Will Last
+How to Build a Retaining Wall That Will Last a Lifetime

 Retaining wall blocks are really heavy.
 You don't want to lift them twice.
 Learn how to build a rock solid retaining wall right the first time.